glitch401/glitch401.github.io/about.md

     </font>
     <font size="4">
         <p>
-            Apart from my ardor for research, I am into trakking, paintings and photography as my pastimes.
+            Apart from my ardor for research, I am into <a href="https://glitch401.github.io/tags/Travel/">trekking</a>, <a href="https://glitch401.github.io/paintings/">paintings</a> and <a href="https://glitch401.github.io/tags/Travel/">photography</a> as my pastimes.<br>Oh yes!
+Me and my Father have made a nice collection of <a href="https://glitch401.github.io/coin-collection/">antique and historical coins</a>.
         </p>
     </font>
 </center>